domRiddle/ASF/V3-Migration.md

 In order to use the new ConfigGenerator, simply navigate to its **[page](https://justarchi.github.io/ArchiSteamFarm/)**.
 From there you can easily generate config files compatible with ASF V3.

+Apart from much more user-friendly structure, there is now proper support for versioning so CG is never fixed to one specific version - you can use it for generating proper configs for any ASF version from V3 upwards.

+CG source is available **[here](https://github.com/JustArchi/ArchiSteamFarm/tree/gh-pages)** and any improvements are welcome.
+We'll also try to improve it a bit as the time goes.

 ---

 ### IPC was rewritten / WCF is dead